francescorn/francescorn/README.md

 I am Frances Cornwall.

-I am currently a contributor to Webkit's WebInspectorUI.
+I am a current contributor to Webkit's WebInspectorUI.

-I presented an All Fonts Feature at the Webkit Contributors Meeting in 2023.
+I proposed an All Fonts Feature at the Webkit Contributors Meeting 2023.

 I graduated from Vassar College with a bachelor's degree in biology.

-I decided to pursue software engineering after college from enjoying statistical software courses, the web developer's experience, and coding overall.
+I decided to pursue software engineering after college from enjoying statistical software courses, the web developer experience, and coding.

 I'm a former college tennis player who won the Matthew Vassar award.

-I play the piano and have written short pieces in my free time.
+I play the piano and write short pieces in my free time.

-I am looking for a role as a software engineer.
+I'm looking for a role as a software engineer.

 My skills include HTML, CSS, Javascript, React, C++, and Python.